Who Are China's Big Tech Companies & What Do They Do?

 Character licensing involves using fictional characters to sell merchandise.
 Whether it's selling breakfast cereal with the help of Teenage Mutant Hero Turtles or 007 promoting the latest Aston Martin, retailers will pay brands to help them target a specific audience.

 Tencent really started to take shape in 2008 when it doubled down on equity investments and acquisitions of smaller entertainment companies.
-After claiming majority equity ownership of Riot Games in 2011 and spending $215 million for a 15% stake in a Chinese eCommerce store, Jingdong, Tencent’s valuation surpassed the $200 million mark in 2015.
+After claiming majority equity ownership of Riot Games in 2011 and spending $215 million for a 15% stake in Chinese eCommerce store JD.com, Tencent's valuation has grown steadily ever since.

 The Tencent Business Model